FAQ #56: How can I get noticed on this site?

 As the FAQ above states, to get far on deviantART you HAVE to give feedback to get it.
 It's almost virtually impossible for you to get noticed without doing any of that.
 I learned that after a year of being here.

 Add artworks that you like to your favorites!
 You never know if the artist may return the favor for you!
+(Keep in mind I'm not saying you should favorite things and expect people to give favorites back.
+Sometimes what goes around, comes around.)

 COMMENT!
 A lot of people tend to favorite and run here.
 While favorites are nice, comments are better!
 They can be used to give advice, compliment or get advice!
 Most of the artists here will take time to respond to your comments because you took time to make one.
+You only get what you give.
+So make sure to use communication to your advantage.

 There are many different channels that provide different types of art!
 Check them out at channels.